MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/sm/manage/ops-combining-release-records-into-parent-child-groups.md

 8. In the release record form, click **OK** to close it.

-## How to Link a Child Release Record to the Current Release Record
+## Link a child release record to the current release record

 The Release Manager can link a child release record while editing a parent release record using the following procedure.